amrit110/stereo_matching/README.md

 - [ ] Implement post processing to smoothen output.
 - [ ] Look into error metrics and do quantitative analysis.
 - [ ] Run inference on test video sequences.
+- [ ] Instead of the batch matrix multiplication during inference, which constructs a `B x H x W x W` tensor, use a loop to compute cost volume over the disparity range.
+Tensorflow VM might figure out that it should parallelise operations over the loop.